Petar Kostadinov

 Petar Kostadinov (Петър Костадинов; born 1 April 1978) is a former Bulgarian footballer who played as a midfielder.

 Playing style

 Kostadinov possesses a rare combination of exceptional physical strength as well as outstanding endurance.
 He is a hardy defender in midfield.
 His hard work during play, although usually unspectacular, has made him the kingpin in all the teams he has played for.

 Career

 Born in Dimitrovgrad Kostadinov began played football in local team FC Dimitrovgrad.
 On 21-years old signed with Chernomorets Burgas and made his debut in A PFG - The Bulgarian first football division.
 He signed a 3-year deal with Cherno More Varna after being released from Chernomorets in 2003.
-He has been given the №18 shirt.
+He has been given the No.18 shirt.

 In 2006 Kostadinov renewed your contract with "the saylors" for additional three years.
 In June 2008 Kostadinov was transferred to Beroe Stara Zagora.